DhruvRibbonwala/cretus/README.md

  ```
  cd ..
  ```
- Then build the package by giving the following command
+ Then build the package by giving the following commands
  ```
+ catkin_make
  source ~/catkin_ws/devel/setup.bash
  ```